-- 29.1.
-If you purchase a Ticket and then choose not to travel, you may apply for a refund from the original retailer or Train Company from whom it was purchased, unless the terms and conditions of your Ticket (advance Tickets for instance) indicate that it is non-refundable.
-You must do this no more than 28 days after the expiry of the Ticket. - 29.2.
-In such cases, a deduction from your refund will be made in the case of part-used Tickets, calculated on the cost of the journey(s) actually made.
-An administration charge may also be made, which will not exceed £10 per Ticket; however, if the administrative charge and/or other deductions exceed the refund amount no refund will be payable. - 29.3.
-Your refund application will be processed as soon as reasonably practicable and the refund paid within one month of receipt of your application. - 29.4.
-The way in which your refund will be paid will depend on how your Ticket was originally paid for, as shown in the table below:
+- 29.1 If you purchase any Ticket(s) and then choose not to travel, you may apply for a refund from the original retailer, unless the terms and conditions of your Ticket(s) state otherwise.
+You must do this no more than 28 days after the expiry of the Ticket(s) unless the terms and conditions of your Ticket state otherwise. - In such cases, a deduction from your refund in the case of part-used Tickets, will normally be calculated on the cost of the journey(s) actually made.
+An administration charge may also be made, which will not exceed £10 per Ticket; however, if the administrative charge and/or other deductions exceed the refund amount no refund will be payable.
+If a delay or cancellation on any leg of your journey is the reason you could not complete your journey, you are entitled to a full refund on any Tickets held for that journey under condition 30.1 - 29.3 Your refund application will be processed as soon as reasonably practicable, and the refund paid within one month of receipt of your application.

+29.4 The way in which your refund will be paid will depend on how your Ticket was originally paid for, as shown in the tablebelow:

+Method of payment Method of refund

+Cash Cash or, with your agreement, an

+alternative payment method such as

+cheque or credit to your bank account

-Method of payment Method of refund Cash Cash, or cheque at the discretion of the retailer Cheque (where accepted) Cash, or cheque (which could include the return of your cheque) at the discretion of the retailer Credit or debit card; Paypal Credit to the relevant card account.
+Cheque (where accepted) Cash, or cheque (which could include

+the return of your cheque) at the

+discretion of the retailer

+Credit or debit card; PayPal Credit to the relevant card account.

 Rail travel warrant Credit to the relevant warrant account.

-Rail travel vouchers of equivalent value or cash at the discretion of the retailer
+Rail travel voucher Rail travel vouchers of equivalent value

+or cash at the discretion of the retailer